ryangurn/dropcam/README.md

 			- Clips - View, manage, and modify available clips (update, delete, and download)
 			- Notifications - View and modify devices that receive notifications to this camera
 			- Basic implementation of Subscriptions - Get all current subscriptions to this camera
-			- ---Media Capture - Capture real time screenshots and live video streams (requires RTMPDUMP)- Currently disabled.
-See below---
+			- -Media Capture - Capture real time screenshots and live video streams (requires RTMPDUMP)- Currently disabled.
+See below-

 ## TODO
 - Video/Sound Streams